tyconsulting/blog.tyang.github.io/_posts/2024/2024-02-15-bicep-module-for-nsg.md

 ![01](../../../../assets/images/2024/02/nsg-module-01.jpg)

-When comes to creating Network Security Group (NSG) rules, I actually think the Azure portal UI is pretty simple and easy to use.However, when it comes to creating them in Bicep / ARM or the API, it can be a bit tricky.
+When comes to creating Network Security Group (NSG) rules, I actually think the Azure portal UI is pretty simple and easy to use.
+However, when it comes to creating them in Bicep / ARM or the API, it can be a bit tricky.
 There are many different parameters for the source and destination all depending on the use cases.
 Based on the [Bicep documentation for NSG](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/networksecuritygroups?pivots=deployment-language-bicep), the following parameters are available for the `securityRules` property:

 * **sourceAddressPrefix** and **destinationAddressPrefix** - Used when the source or destination is a **single** IP address / CIDR range, or an Azure `Service Tag`.
 * **sourceAddressPrefixes** and **destinationAddressPrefixes** - Used when the source or destination is **multiple** IP addresses / CIDR ranges, or a combination of both.